Pylons/pyramid_skins/src/repoze/bfg/skins/docs/index.rst

   HTML templates instead of static HTML.
 - Use custom templates or resources for a particular **subset** of pages.

 Integration is available for templates, routes and views.
+Discovery at run-time is supported.

 First look
 ----------